abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

 3. Combining .hex files.
 If you plan to use the STM32 ST-Link Utility to load the .hex files into FLASH, then you need to combine the two hex files into a single .hex file.
 Here is how you can do that.

-    1. The 'tail' of the nuttx.hex file should look something like this (with my comments added):
+    a.
+The \'tail\' of the nuttx.hex file should look something like this (with my comments added):

              tail nuttx.hex
             # 00, data records
             ...